What is the Teacher Training Program?

-The purpose of the Teacher Training Program is to provide an extensive presentation of particular subjects of Mahayana Buddhism to enable practitioners to deepen their knowledge and experience of Buddhism, and to train as qualified New Kadampa Tradition Teachers.
+The Teacher Training Program is designed to provide an extensive presentation of particular subjects of Mahayana Buddhism to enable practitioners to deepen their knowledge and experience of Buddhism, and to train as qualified New Kadampa Tradition Teachers.
 The program comprises twelve subjects, based on Buddha’s Sutra and Tantra teachings and the corresponding commentaries by Venerable Geshe Kelsang Gyatso.

-In addition to completing the study of fourteen texts of Sutra and Tantra, the student is required to observe certain commitments with regard to behavior and way of life, and to complete a number of meditation retreats.
-Through a deep and continuing commitment to the program of study, meditation, discussion, and retreat, we can gain deep experience of Buddha’s teachings, establish a strong meditation practice, and become a qualified teacher in our own right.
+In addition to completing the study of these texts of Sutra and Tantra, the student is required to observe certain commitments with regard to behavior and way of life and to complete a number of meditation retreats.
+All Resident Teachers of Kadampa Buddhist Centers follow this in-depth program of study and practice.

-The Teacher Training Program is taught by Kelsang Khyenwang, the Resident Teacher at the Kadampa Buddhist Center.
+The Teacher Training Program is taught by Gen Khyenwang, the Resident Teacher at Odiyana Kadampa Buddhist Center.
 She has been practicing and studying Buddhism for many years and is known for her clear and practical presentations of Buddha’s teachings.

 What is the structure?

-Students sign up to complete all the books and undertake to attend every class, to learn the material, and to take a test at the conclusion of each book.
-Class meets twice a week for two and a half hours.
-If for a suitable reason a student is not able to attend the class in person, he or she is expected to meet with a classmate, review the teaching with them and submit a brief summary prior to attending the next class.
-There is also a commitment to participate in at least one chanted prayer session at the Center per week.
-Generally the students take turns putting up the shrine offerings, setting up the meditation room etc. on the day of their class.
-In this way we learn about the rituals associated with Buddhist practice and the importance of cherishing others.
+In the TTP, students sign up to complete all the books in the program and undertake to attend every class, to learn the material, and to take tests at various intervals throughout the study of each book.
+Class meets twice a week for two hours or once weekly for three to four hours.
+Generally, the students take turns helping with various tasks, ritual and otherwise, associated with Buddhist practice and focusing on the importance of cherishing others.
+If for a suitable reason a student is not able to attend the class in person, he or she is expected to listen to the class recording and submit a summary prior to attending the next class.

 What happens at a class?